Two of life's most important things make up Innsbrook's history: family and nature.

 When it comes to real estate developments and lake communities, ownership often switches hands every five years or so.
 But Innsbrook is different.
 As one of St. Louis’ premier lake communities, Innsbrook has miraculously remained under the same ownership since its inception in 1971.

 The American Dream is alive and well, and the story of how Innsbrook came to be is a testament to that ideal.
-Ed Boyce, Innsbrook’s founder and Chairman since its inception in 1971, is a shining example of how a regular guy, with a little perseverance and a lot of ingenuity, can make his dream come true.
+Ed Boyce, Innsbrook’s late founder, is a shining example of how a regular guy, with a little perseverance and a lot of ingenuity, can make his dream come true.

 In the late 1950s, the energetic and clever then-23-year-old Boyce had an idea to sell hooded sweatshirts sporting the text, “U.S. Olympic Drinking Team.”
 The shirts were advertised in Playboy magazine at a price of $5.75.
 “We sold 50,000 in 10 months,” Boyce recalled.
 “I retired to the mountains of Colorado and became a ski bum.”